shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-inventory-seller-specifications.md

   content.
 - Taboola maintains partnerships and integration with IAS, supporting MOAT and DoubleVerify.

+**Native creative best practices**

 | Attribute | Value |
 |---|---|
 | **Image Best Practices** | - People are always preferable - Even better if they're at medium zoom from the shoulders-up, or even closer.<br> - Avoid image clutter.
 Clean images with a single center of focus will help you stand out.<br> - Utilize eye-catching colors to attract the user's attention. |
 | **Title Best Practices** | - Taboola recommends running titles that are 35 - 45 characters, 60 maximum<br> - Your title can be a powerful targeting tool.<br> - Call out your audience or your product when possible.<br> - Front-load titles with an eye-catching main point.<br> - Numbered lists can be a good way to entice a user to click.<br> - Intrigue and mystery can help draw in users.<br> - Don't forget that titles should be capitalized, just as you would an article headline. |

+> [!NOTE]
-To know more, you can visit [Taboola's Native and Video Creative Best Practices](https://help.taboola.com/hc/en-us/articles/360026664414-Programmatic-Creative-Best-Practices).
+> To know more, you can visit [Taboola's Native and Video Creative Best Practices](https://help.taboola.com/hc/en-us/articles/360026664414-Programmatic-Creative-Best-Practices).

 **Advertising policies**